Darxo/Hardened/README.md

 - **Brawny** no longer grants Initiative
 - **Colossus** now grants +15 Hitpoints, instead of 25% more Hitpoints
 - **Concussive strikes** is completely reworked.
 It is now called **Shockwave** and it makes it so your kills or stuns with maces will daze all enemies adjacent to your target for 1 turn
+- **Crossbow Mastery** now grants +1 Vision while you wear a Helmet with a Vision Penalty
 - **Dagger Mastery** no longer grant any reach ignore.
 It now reduces the action point cost of the first offhand skill each turn to 0, if your offhand item has a weight lower than 10
 - **Deep Impact** is now called **Breakthrough** and has been completely reworked.
 It grants the **Pummel** skill, which can now be used with any hammer.
 It also makes it so **Shatter** has a 100% chance to knock targets back on a hit
 - **Dismantle** has been completely reworked.
 It now grants +40% Armor Damage and 100% more Shield Damage against enemies who have full health.